 It is not uncommon for one to develop a droopy upper eyelid following cataract surgery.
 The cataract surgery is apparently the “last straw” that causes a weak tendon to finally give way.
-Other causes of this droopyness may be damage to nerves that direct the muscles that lift the eyelid, or the muscle itself.
+Other causes of this droopiness may be damage to nerves that direct the muscles that lift the eyelid, or the muscle itself.

-When the droopyness is causing problems with the vision, such as limitation of the top part of your visual field, or even causing the central vision to drop when the pupil is covered, treatment may be necessary.
+When the droopiness is causing problems with the vision, such as limitation of the top part of your visual field, or even causing the central vision to drop when the pupil is covered, ptosis treatment may be necessary.

 The surgical treatment for ptosis aims to correct the top eyelid position to a desired level.
 Not always is this possible.
 There may be factors that will prevent a safe lifting of the eyelid.
 That is why it is important to assess before the operation what level of the eyelid will not result in major eye problems.
-The operation is normally done with a local anaesthetic, but sometimes is general anaesthetic is required.
+Ptosis surgery is normally done with a local anaesthetic, but sometimes is general anaesthetic is required.

 Most of the time it is possible to shorten the tendon of the muscle that lifts the eyelid, but sometimes it will be necessary to “connect” the eyelid indirectly to the eyebrow to enable the eyelid to be lifted.